 Today is the birthday of John H. Meyer (September 15, 1818-1890 or after).
 Meyer was born in Oldenburg, Germany, but moved to Covington, Kentucky when he was 19.
 Julius Deglow founded what would become the Bavarian Brewing Co. in 1866.
 In 1879, John H. Meyer briefly bought a controlling interest in the brewery and for a time it was called the John Meyer Brewery.
-There’s not much more information I could find out about John H. Meyer, not his photo or even when he died.
+There’s not much more information I could find out about John H. Meyer, just one group photo and I was unable even to confirm when he died.

 The Wikipedia page for the Bavarian Brewing Co. mentions Meyer, but he’s not even considered one of the most important people in the history of the brewery, which was open for 100 years.